-Train derails in India’s West Bengal state; at least 3 dead
+Train derails in India’s West Bengal state; at least 5 dead

-NEW DELHI (AP) — At least three people died and more than 25 were injured when a train derailed Thursday in India’s West Bengal state, officials said.
+NEW DELHI (AP) — At least five people died and more than 45 were injured when a train derailed Thursday in India’s West Bengal state, officials said.

 Twelve coaches of the train went off the rails and three capsized.
 Images from the scene showed passengers stuck in twisted metal and debris as rescuers rushed to pull them out.